elastic/elasticsearch-groovy/README.md

 `gradle clean test -DsystemProp=xyz` (the only change was from `mvn` to `gradle`).
 This _only_ applies to the Groovy client.

+### Testing with IntelliJ

+By default, IntelliJ will place all of the `compile`-time dependencies above the `testCompile` dependencies.
+In the case of the test frameworks used, this presents issues that _occasionally_ trigger test failures (that tell you to fix your classpath with respect to "test-framework.jar").
+To fix this behavior, put your test dependencies above any non-test dependencies within IntelliJ.

+1. Open `Project Structure`
+2. Select `Modules`

 Suggested Groovy Settings
 -------------------------